mrkrakowski/notify-batt/README.md

 # notify-batt - low battery notification manager

 notify-batt is a project I began on Lubuntu.
-I was out of ideas for projects in at the time, so I decided to create a notification manager that would trigger a notification once the battery goes below a certain threshold.
+I was out of ideas for projects at the time, so I decided to create a notification manager that would trigger a notification once the battery goes below a certain threshold.
 Since then, I've switched to Ubuntu, which has a built-in low-battery